ballerina-attic/resiliency-circuit-breaker/README.md

 ### Deploying locally

-- As the first step, you can build a Ballerina executable archive (.balx) of the services that we developed above.
+- As the first step, you can build a Ballerina executable (.jar) of the services that we developed above.
 Navigate to `resiliency-circuit-breaker/guide` and run the following commands.
 ```
    $ ballerina build order_services
 ```